Tom and Jerry: Willy Wonka and the Chocolate Factory: Plot

 Tom and Jerry earn a dollar coin by recycling milk bottles, but lose it in a gutter after fighting over it.
 Charlie finds the coin and uses it to buy a Wonka Bar for Grandpa Joe.
 The television news reveals that Minoleta has been arrested for forging his ticket.
 Charlie opens the Wonka Bar and finds the fifth Golden Ticket.
 While rushing home, he is confronted by the same man seen whispering to the other winners, who introduces himself as Slugworth and offers to pay for a sample of Wonka's latest creation, the Everlasting Gobstopper.
 Charlie returns home with the Golden Ticket and chooses Grandpa Joe as his chaperone.
-The next day, Tom and Jerry rush to the factory with the Golden Ticket that Grandpa Joe forgot.
-Once the children enter the factory, the movie plays in the same order of the source material with the occasional interjection of Tom and Jerry interacting with the factory.
+The next day, Wonka greets the winners at the factory gates; Tom and Jerry rush to the factory with the Golden Ticket that Grandpa Joe forgot.
+On Wonka's tour, the other children besides Charlie give into their temptations and are eliminated one by one, while Tom and Jerry interact with the factory as their antics continue separately.

 Once only Charlie and Grandpa Joe remain, Wonka dismisses them without the promised chocolate.
-A small Oompa-Loompa intern named Tuffy warns Charlie that Slugworth and Spike have stolen a Gobstopper and are on their way out of the factory.
+A small Oompa Loompa intern named Tuffy warns Charlie that Slugworth and Spike have stolen a Gobstopper and are on their way out of the factory.
 Following a fight in the Wonkavision Room, Charlie stops Slugworth.

 After this, Charlie and Grandpa Joe confront Wonka on the end of the tour.
 Wonka coldly explains that they violated the contract by stealing Fizzy Lifting Drinks and allowing Tom and Jerry into the factory and therefore receive nothing.
 Infuriated at this, Grandpa Joe attempts to protest but Wonka angrily demands them all to leave at once.
 Grandpa Joe then furiously suggests to Charlie that he should give Slugworth the Gobstopper, but Charlie returns the candy to Wonka.
 Because of this, Wonka declares Charlie the winner.
-He reveals that Slugworth is really "Mr. Wilkinson", an employee of his, and the offer to buy the Gobstopper was a morality test which only Charlie passed.
+He reveals that Slugworth is really Mr. Wilkinson, an employee of his, and the offer to buy the Gobstopper was a morality test which only Charlie passed.

-The trio and Tuffy (now an official Oompa-Loompa) enter the "Wonkavator", a multi-directional glass elevator that flies out of the factory.
-Tom and Jerry shrink Wilkinson and Spike for the troubles they put them through the day and use Fizzy Lifting Drinks to catch up with the others.
-Soaring over the city, Wonka reveals that his actual prize is the factory; Wonka created the contest to find a worthy heir and Charlie and his family can immediately move in, including Tom and Jerry.
+The trio and Tuffy, now an official Oompa Loompa, enter the "Wonkavator", a multi-directional glass elevator that flies out of the factory.
+Tom and Jerry use Fizzy Lifting Drinks to catch up with the Wonkavator.
+Soaring over the city, Wonka reveals that his actual prize is the factory itself; Wonka created the contest to find a worthy heir and Charlie and his family can immediately move in, including Tom and Jerry.
+A freed Minoleta follows them as well.